hiwuyi/Staging.filswan/README.md

    Since this project is based on nodejs, you need to make preparations for nodejs.
 Before running the project, please ensure that the following applications have been installed in the system:

    (1)、Node (version 10.18.0 and above).
 Please refer to:[Download and install node.](https://nodejs.org/en/download/)

-## Build project

-Go to the config folder and modify the URL in the prod.env file

-Note: you need to package the program first (npm run build)

 ## Further help